Ocasio-Cortez, Rashida Tlaib passed over by House Dems for influential committee memberships

 Democratic Massachusetts Rep. Richard Neal, who chairs the House Ways and Means Committee, announced this week that 10 new returing Democrats had been selected to join the panel, including five members of the Congressional Progressive Caucus: Reps.
 Dwight Evans, Don Beyer, Gwen Moore, Jimmy Panetta and Steven Horsford.

 The Ways and Means Committee has vast authority over taxation, as well as Social Security and Medicare.
+New York Democratic Rep. Tom Suozzi was named to the panel instead of Ocasio-Cortez.

 “Our new members hail from states across the country and bring a diverse array of backgrounds and experiences to our new majority," Neal said in a news release.
 "Their input will strengthen our work in the coming years to improve Americans’ retirement security, lower health care costs, cut taxes for middle-class families, and modernize our nation’s infrastructure."